HHSC’s Medical Transportation Program

 - Medicaid rides help patients miss fewer appointments, reducing no-shows and the need to overbook appointments.

-- With a single call to Medicaid’s transportation hotline, your office or patient can arrange travel for an entire month for ongoing appointments such as renal dialysis for kidney disease.
+- With a single call to Medicaid’s Medical Transportation Program hotline, your office or patient can arrange travel for an entire month for ongoing appointments such as renal dialysis for kidney disease.

-New Rule - Parental Accompaniment for the Medical Transportation Program (MTP)
+Parental Accompaniment Requirement for the Medical Transportation Program

 Resources for Patients

 New educational brochures, posters, and other materials are being developed to help you inform patients about free rides to Medicaid medical and dental appointments.
 Check back soon for links to download or order these useful materials.